Automattic/themes/curriculum/readme.txt

 == Copyright ==

-Effigy WordPress Theme, (C) 2023 the WordPress team Effigy is distributed under the terms of the GNU GPL.
+Curriculum WordPress Theme, (C) 2023 the WordPress team Curriculum is distributed under the terms of the GNU GPL.
-Effigy is based on Effigy (https://github.com/wordpress/effigy/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+Curriculum is based on Curriculum (https://github.com/wordpress/curriculum/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by